jimbarrett27/wrdcld/README.md

 ## Basic Usage

-To make a basic wordcloud, you simply pass a list of words to the `make_wordcloud` function.
+To make a basic wordcloud, you simply pass a list of words to the `make_word_cloud` function.
 Here is a basic example generating a word cloud of the Sherlock Holmes story __The adventure of the dancing men__.

 ```python
 from pathlib import Path